antaresproject/docs/docs/services/cryptor.md

 The platform provides a set of constructions enabling data coding which belong to databases' tables.
 Such a solution increases the application's security level.
 Only the tables' columns - with data type treated as a string - can be coded (especially the 'text' and 'varchar' types).

+> The default path of cryptor sources is `src/core/src/utils/security/`.

 ## Configuration

 The configuration containing information about cryptors parameters is kept in a file in the following localization: